-Earlier this year, I described how I used a combination of Espionage and Dropbox to share confidential documents among our family’s Macs.
+Earlier this year, I described how I used Dropbox to share confidential documents among our family’s Macs.
 Unfortunately, that approach proved too problematic and I’ve since had to switch to a new approach—based on the Tresorit service—which, while not a perfect solution, does represent an improvement.

 The benefit of the old approach was that my confidential documents were secured both locally and in the cloud.
 The problem, though, was that even though cloud-syncing sparse disk images is much more efficient than syncing a non-sparse image—since only modified image bands have to sync—the amount of data that does get synced relative to the underlying change in internal files proved too much.
 For example, a simple change to a text file would result in several megabytes of data to upload to Dropbox—and over our pathetic Spanish ADSL lines, that was just too much.

 As a result, I found myself bit by bit moving my most frequently accessed confidential data out of the secure disk images, and back into native Dropbox.

 The ideal solution for me would be a product/service similar to Dropbox, but which encrypts the data stored in the cloud, and provides for some type of local security on the computer as well.